dmarc-viewer/dmarc-viewer/README.md

-- github.io (take from thesis)

-- exceptions, and messages in view
-- uncomment hash stuff and re-read data with hash
-- Demo files
-- bower for frontend deps
-  --> update management script for bower update and maxmind IP DB

-- Docstrings and comments
-- add logger

 DMARC viewer
 ------
 DMARC viewer is a Django based web-app that lets you visually analyze DMARC aggregate reports.
 The tool differs between incoming and outgoing reports.
 Incoming reports you receive from foreign domains (reporter) based on e-mail messages, the reporter received, purportedly from you.
 Outgoing reports on the other hand you send to foreign domains based on e-mail messages that you received, purportedly by them.
 To analyze reports you need to use the provided parser management command and parse your reports into your database.